Vegan in Greece: A Complete Travel Guide For 2024!

 fresh fruit at Kapani market Thessaloniki

-The best place to buy local fruits to make a DIY breakfast is hands down at a colorful local market.
+The best place to buy local fruits and other fresh ingredients to make a DIY breakfast is hands down at a colorful local market.
 Fruits are also often offered for free at local restaurants as a dessert.

 Spoon sweets